ssakone/relais-client/README.md

-# Relais Node.js Client v1.4.2
+# Relais Node.js Client v1.6.0

-A Node.js client for the relay tunnel service, allowing you to expose local services to the Internet with persistent agent mode for maximum network resilience.
+A Node.js client for the relay tunnel service, allowing you to expose local services to the Internet with persistent agent mode and automatic health monitoring for maximum network resilience.

-## 🆕 What's New in v1.4.2
+## 🆕 What's New in v1.6.0

+- 🩺 **Automatic Tunnel Health Checking**: Continuously monitors tunnel health and automatically repairs broken connections
+- 🔄 **Smart Auto-Reconnection**: Detects when tunnel is down but relay server is accessible, triggers immediate reconnection
+- ⏳ **Waiting for Recovery Mode**: When relay server is unreachable, monitors continuously and reconnects as soon as it comes back
+- 🚫 **Removed `--restart-interval`**: No longer needed - health checker handles reconnection automatically
+- ⚙️ **New CLI Options**: `--health-check`, `--no-health-check`, `--health-check-interval`

+## Previous (v1.4.2)

 - 📦 **Larger uploads**: Max archive size increased to 100MB
 - ✨ Terminal animations and server simplification from v1.4.0 retained

-## Previous (v1.4.0)

-- ✨ **Terminal animations**: Clear visual feedback with animated steps for connecting, establishing tunnels, uploads, and status monitoring (uses `chalk`)
-- 🌐 **Server address simplified**: Always uses `tcp.relais.dev:1080` (failover and old IP/ports removed)
-- 📝 **Docs & CLI**: Updated defaults and messages to reflect the new server and animations

-## Previous (v1.3.4)

-- 🎯 **Configurable Restart Interval**: Customize tunnel restart timing (1-1440 minutes)
-- ⚡ **Optimized TCP Connections**: Enhanced socket performance with aggressive TCP optimizations
-- 🚀 **Faster Health Monitoring**: Reduced health check interval to 3 seconds with adaptive checking
-- 🔧 **Connection Pooling**: Reuse connections for better performance
-- 🌐 **DNS Retry Logic**: Exponential backoff for DNS resolution failures
-- 📊 **Improved Buffer Management**: Larger send/receive buffers (256KB) for better throughput

 ## Previous Features (v1.2.0)